Mauritshidde/SeaFishilization/README.md

+#sea Fishilization
 Sea Fishilazition is a game we made for the Fish Fest game jam.
-We made this game using c++ and Raylib
+We made this game using c++ and Raylib.

 Installing game: